Subscribe to newsletter

 Key Takeaways

-• Most employers must file electronically and often rely on third-party vendors
+• Most employers must file electronically and often rely on third-party vendors to manage reporting and submission

-Two Separate Reporting Requirements
+Two Separate Reporting Obligations

-1. Applicable Large Employer (ALE) Status
+1. Applicable Large Employers (ALEs)

-2. Self-Funded (or Level-Funded) Health Plans
+2. Employers with Self-Funded Plans

-Employers may fall into:
+An employer may fall into:

 • One category